sgillespie/lambda-calculus/doc/system-f.md

 If `x` has type `T → U` and `y` has type `T` in the context `Γ`, then `x y` has the type `U`.

+## Typing Examples
+Returning to Church Numerals, consider the representation of `1`.

+    λ f:(CN → CN) x:CN. f x

+We start with an empty context.

+    Γ = {}

+We then add `f` and `x` to the context.

+    Γ = {f:(CN → CN), x:CN}

+Using the typing rule for abstractions, we know the type is

+    Γ ⊢ λ f(CN → CN) x:CN. f x : (CN → CN) → CN → ?

+and `?` is the type of the body of the function.
+We now examine the body.

+    f x

+We apply the applications rule

+    Γ ⊢ f x : CN

+Therefore,

+    Γ ⊢ λ f(CN → CN) x:CN. f x : (CN → CN) → CN → CN

+In fact, all numerals have the same type.

 # References
 1. [System F](https://en.wikipedia.org/wiki/System_F).
 Wikipedia: The Free Encyclopedia
 2. Types and Programming Languages.
 Benjamin C. Pierce